CDCgov/tostadas/docs/user-guide/profile.md

 ## Understanding Profiles and Environments

 Within the nextflow pipeline the `-profile` parameter is required to specify the computing environment of the run.
 The options of `docker`, `singularity` or `conda` can passed in.
-The conda environment is less stable than the docker or singularity.
-We recommend you choose docker or singularity when running the pipeline.
+The Conda environment has known compatibility limitations compared to Docker or Singularity.
+Docker or Singularity is recommended when running the pipeline.

 Optionally, the `test` option can be specified in the `-profile` parameter.
 If test is not specified, parameters are read from the nextflow.config file.
 The test params should remain the same for testing purposes.

-See more about our custom built-in profiles in [Using specific profiles](submission_guide.md#using-specific-profiles).
+See more about the custom built-in profiles in [Using specific profiles](submission_guide.md#using-specific-profiles).

 ## Perform a Dry Run